Copyright and Data Use

 • Underneath the details about the current version being displayed, locate information about the source of acquisition.

-While we make our data and code available for others to reuse, the same is not true of the name "Sefaria" and our logo, which are under trademark.
-The reason for this to keep clear to users whether a particular application was developed by Sefaria or by a third party.
-We do offer the following badges below that you can use to indicate that your project is powered by Sefaria, though not developed by Sefaria.
+While we make our data and code freely available for others to reuse, the same is not true of the name Sefaria and associated logos, which are under trademark.
+This trademark is essential, as it clarifies to users whether a particular application was developed by Sefaria or by a third party.
+That being said, we do offer the following badges for open use.
+These indicate to users that your project is powered by Sefaria, though not developed by Sefaria.